ergest/sql_patterns/Book/chap3.md

 Whether you got lost or not depends a lot on whether the query was using CTEs to decompose a problem into logical modules that made it easy to understanding and debug.

-### Level 1 - Within the same SQL query
+### Level 1 - Within the Same Query Using CTEs
 CTEs or Common Table Expressions are temporary views whose scope is limited to the current query.
-They are not stored in the database; they only exist while the query is running and are only accessible in that query.
+They are not stored in the database; they only exist while the query is running and are only accessible inside that query.
 They act like subqueries but are easier to understand and use.

 CTEs allow you to break down complex queries into simpler, smaller self-contained modules.
 By connecting them together we can solve any complex query.

+When you use CTEs you can read a query top to bottom and easily understand what's going on.
+When you use sub-queries it's a lot harder to trace the logic and figure out which column is defined where and what scope it has.
+You have to read the innermost subquery first and then remember each of the definitions.

 > _Side Note_:
 > Even though CTEs have been part of the definition of the SQL standard since 1999, it has taken many years for database vendors to implement them.
 Some versions of older databases (like MySQL before 8.0, PostgreSQL before 8.4, SQL Server before 2005) do not have support for them.
 All the modern cloud warehouse vendors support them.

-One of the best ways to visualize CTEs is through a DAG (aka Directed Acyclical Graph).
+One of the best ways to visualize CTEs is to think of them as a DAG (aka Directed Acyclical Graph) where each node handles a single processing step.
 Here are some examples of how CTEs could be chained to solve a complex query.

 In this example each CTE uses the results of the previous CTE to build upon its result set and take it further.